 Who is Benjamin Graham?

-Graham (May 8, 1894 – September 21, 1976) was an American economist and investor.
-Born in London, he went on to graduate from Columbia University at the age of 20 and eventually become Warren Buffett’s teacher there
+Benjamin Graham (May 8, 1894 – September 21, 1976) was an American economist and investor.
+He was born in London, graduated from Columbia University at the age of 20, and became Warren Buffet’s teacher there in 1950.

 What is the Benjamin Graham Investing System?

-our free special report, "Best Large-Cap Value Stocks."
+For more information on this time-tested, low-risk system, request our free special report"Best Large-Cap Value Stocks."
 Get it today!

 Best Large-Cap Value Stocks